ashchan/gmail-notifr/README.md

 [Gmail Notifr](http://ashchan.com/projects/gmail-notifr) is written in RubyCocoa and has these features:

+* Separate check and notification setting for each account! (new in version 0.5.0)
 * Support multiple accounts! (new in version 0.3.0)
 * Support Google hosted account.
 * Check mail at a specified interval.